PSYC303

 Description

 This course introduces health psychology from a biopsychosocial perspective.
 The course first describes the theoretical underpinnings of the biopsychosocial model, and the fundamentals of anatomy and physiology.
-The course then reviews the current research on stress, coping and illness, and stress management techniques.
+The course then reviews the current research on stress, coping and illness, health disparities, and stress management techniques.
 Research on psychosocial contributors to heart disease, cancer, chronic pain syndromes, and other illnesses is reviewed, along with implications for prevention and treatment.
-Prerequisite(s): one of the following: NS/PY 160 or 200, PSYC 211, 215, or 235.
+Recommended Background: PSYC 218.
+Prerequisite(s): any 200-level PSYC course.

 Modes of Inquiry